| Fukuoka 18-B

 The POWs were used by the Facility Department of Sasebo Naval Hdqs.

-Slave labor building airfield and facilities.
+Slave labor utilized by Japanese Navy to build facilities.
 Also a large detail [245 POWS- 132 survived] used for construction and quarry work at the Soto Dam.
 Very harsh conditions and excessive death rate.
-Men were mostly civilians from Wake Island who were from the third shipment from Wake Island on the Tachibana Maru. (see Rogge Report)
+Men were mostly civilians from Wake Island who were from the third shipment from Wake Island on the Tachibana Maru (see Rogge Report).

 Tachibana Maru - departed Wake with some 200 civilian POWS on 20 Sept 1942.
 Arrived Moji 30 Sept 1942.

 Men at this camp: (all ex-Wake Island civilians)

 Edgar Franklin Burns - affidavit of Wake civilian produced for the War Crimes Trials.
 Very extensive description of the camp and work conditions.

 Peter W. Hansen (Wake civilian - died 45.03.21)

 Donald M. Williams (deceased) - a remarkable tribute from his sister

 Affidavits (RG331 Box 925) - Burns, Brooks, Bowen, Barney, Barnett, Arambarri, Anderson, Akiyama (Japanese orderly, guard), Patrick Kahaumea Aki